-In July 2005, the law that required gas pumps labeling for ethanol was reversed.
+In July 2005, the law that required gas pump labeling for ethanol was reversed.

 A 7/27/05 article in Convenience Store News stated,